Government at a Glance provides a dashboard of key indicators to help you analyse international comparisons of public sector performance.

 Estonia: Policy action is needed for stronger and more inclusive growth

-Mr. Angel Gurría, Secretary-General of the OECD, will be in Tallinn, Estonia, on 15-16 September 2017, to present the 2017 OECD Economic Survey of Estonia, alongside Mr. Jevgeni Ossinovski, Minister of Health and Labour of the Republic of Estonia.
+Mr. Angel Gurría, Secretary-General of the OECD, wasin Tallinn, Estonia, on 15-16 September 2017, to present the 2017 OECD Economic Survey of Estonia, alongside Mr. Jevgeni Ossinovski, Minister of Health and Labour of the Republic of Estonia.

 Estonia needs to move faster to reduce its dependence on oil shale so it can advance towards a greener economy and reduce air pollution and waste generation, according to a new OECD report.